mpollmeier/scala-repl-pp/README.md

 -->
 TODO regenerate

-# Usage / features
-> [!TIP]
+# Features of REPL, scripting and server mode
-> The below features are all demonstrated using the REPL but also work in scripting and server mode.
+This section demonstrates features with the REPL, but these also work when running scripts as well as in server mode.

-## execute code at the start with `--runBefore`
+## `runBefore`: execute code at startup
 ```
 ./srp --runBefore "import Byte.MaxValue"

 scala> MaxValue
 val res0: Int = 127
 ```
-...

 > [!TIP]
 > Can by specified multiple times, the given statements will be executed in the given order, e.g. `--runBefore "val foo = 42" --runBefore "println(foo)"`.

 To run code before every session, write it to `~/.scala-repl-pp.sc`
 ```bash
 echo 'import Short.MaxValue' > ~/.scala-repl-pp.sc
 ./srp

 scala> MaxValue